 Posted: August 7, 2020

-Next Monday we are required to share our back to school plan with our school board for approval as part of the Reopening Washington Schools 2020 plan.
+Next Monday we are required to share our back-to-school plan with our school board for approval as part of the Reopening Washington Schools 2020 plan.
 As I communicated last week, our recommendation is to start the year with remote learning and then phase into a blended, hybrid model of on-campus and remote learning.
 Since our recommendation, the Washington State Department of Health released further guidance in the form of a decision tree reopening schools for the fall.
 This guidance aligns with our recommendation.
-You can access the information at Decision Tree K12 Schools.

 In advance of the school board meeting on Monday, we wanted to share more information about our reopening plans.
 After the school board meeting, we will release detailed information including posting the approved district plan.
 Following that communication, schools will share their specific back-to-school information with families and students.